Web3Auth/web3auth-docs/src/pages/guides/openlogin-solana.md

 ## Use the private key with solana/web3.js

 After login application will have access to the user's private key at `openlogin.privKey`.
 Before using this key with solana/web3.js, we just need to make this key compatible with solana.
-In the code snippet below `getED25519Key` which is imported from  `@toruslabs/openlogin-utils` library.
+In the code snippet below `getED25519Key` is imported from  `@toruslabs/openlogin-utils` library.

 Now we have a key which can be used use create a account using solana/web3.js.
 Functionality to generate solana account is implemented in `getAccountInfo` function which first creates a account by inputing the private key to Account class of solana/web3.js , creates a connection to solana blockchain and fetches account's balance from blockchain.
 You can use this private key to do anything like signing transactions and all the functionality supported by solana/web3.js.